humpalum/vscode-sigma/README.md

 - 'contains' at wrong position in modifiers
 - Whitespace at end of Line

-Quickfixes for some of the Diagnostics.
+Quickfixes for some of the Diagnostics

+Webextension Support (Quite untested)
 ## Requirements

 None